 she stood upon the tomb with staff in hand and declared…

 Okay, you had us at empty grave.
 This is a brief passage from the legend of how Brahan Seer gained the gift of second site.
 High Life Highland asked us to animate this and several other tales from a suite of legends for their Inverness Castle tour.

 Each legend depicts visions Brahan had seen coming, and eventually his death, which we’re pretty sure he did not.

-Her message is simple; anyone can come and Kayak.
-Maya Ray was just one of the inspiring individuals we met when we filmed this series of short documentaries for British Canoeing’s Paddle Ability campaign.
-By the end of filming we got in a canoeing and started paddling ourselves.
+Her message is simple; ‘Absolutely anyone can come and kayak!’
+Maya Ray was just one of the inspiring individuals we met when filming this series of short documentaries for British Canoeing’s Paddle Ability campaign.
+By the end of the shoot we were in a canoe and paddling ourselves.